-You will also become familiar with characterizing switching times and more thoroughly understanding your actuator’s response behaviour.
-For this you will get to know the essential aspects relevant for the input and also discharge of the heat; not only regarding the influence of the alloy but also by the influence of additional boundary conditions.
-These include parameters such as the geometry of your actuator, the temperature gradient in the system, the electrical voltage or conditions of mechanical stress.
+You will also familiarise yourself with the characteristics of switching times and deepen your knowledge about your actuator’s response behavior.
+You will find out about the essential aspects relevant for the input and also discharge of the heat as well as the influence of the alloy and other requirements.
+These include parameters such as the geometry of your actuator, the temperature gradient in the system, the electrical voltage or delete mechanical stresses.

-Service life of thermally activated and superelastic SMA
+Service life of thermally activated and superelastic shape memory alloys

-The service life of components of SMA depends on the load conditions that the component experiences.
-In other words the service life, as with all cyclically loaded metallic materials, is a function of the applied load(s).
+The service life of components of shape memory alloys depends on the load conditions that the component is exposed to.
+In other words, the service life, as with all cyclically loaded metallic materials, depends on the applied load(s).

-For the implementation of the connection and integration of components in SMA, a number of standard options are available to you: Here, particular mechanical and technical joining options are available to you.
-As a start, a small overview of the typical methods is included in the course.
+For the implementation of the connection and integration of shape memory alloy components, a number of standard options are available to you: amongst those are some mechanical and technical joining options.
+A brief overview of the standard methods is included in the course.